Governance & Administration

 The Board of Governors is responsible for the management, administration and control of the property, revenue, business, and affairs of the university, except those affairs vested in the Senate or the Planning Council for Open Learning.

-The Senate, chaired by the President, is responsible for the academic affairs of the university.
+The Senate is responsible for the academic affairs of the university.
 The Senate sets criteria for awarding credentials, curriculum content, qualifications for admission, and educational policies and procedures.
-The Senate also advises the Board on the development of policy concerning TRU’s objectives and other matters.

 Distance and Online Learning

-The Office of the General Counsel and Secretariat represents the legal interests of the university and its officers and employees while acting on TRU's behalf, and coordinates university governance as the point of contact for the Board of Governors and the Senate.
+The Office of the General Counsel and Secretariat represents the legal interests of the university and its officers and employees while acting on TRU's behalf.

-TRU policies and regulations are developed by the Board of Governors, Senate, and Planning Council for Open Learning in accordance with their respective powers and duties as set out in the Thompson Rivers University Act.
+TRU policies and regulations are developed by the Board of Governors, Senate, and Planning Council for Open Learning.
 The President’s Council develops operational policies.